Pet Insurance That Covers Pre-Existing Conditions

 Pre-existing conditions are health issues your pet had before signing up for pet insurance or that begin during the waiting period after buying your policy.

-“Allergies and diarrhea are the most common issues that arise and lead to the exclusion of coverage prior to the end of a pet insurance waiting period.
+“Diarrhea is one of the most common issues that arise and lead to the exclusion of coverage prior to the end of a pet insurance waiting period.
 Many young pets will present to the vet at first visit with diarrhea due to parasites.
-Then insurance companies will consider this ‘pre-existing’ and won’t cover diarrhea or other GI issues going forward.
+Then insurance companies will consider this ‘pre-existing’ and won’t cover diarrhea or other GI issues going forward or until the pet has been symptom-free for a specified length of time.” - Dr. Stephanie Liff, DVM

 Based on Doctor Liff’s expertise, if your pet shows any signs of an illness before your policy fully begins, you run the risk of having other related conditions excluded from your policy.